-11.2 Contracts with third parties
+11.3 Contracts with Third Parties

-Contracts with Third Parties should generally be in writing.
+Contracts with Third Parties (other than Qube Contractors who are dealt with in section 10) should generally be in writing.
 A written contract can include an exchange of correspondence.

-Qube Personnel should wherever possible include in any written contract a statement that the Qube Group:
+Qube Personnel should wherever possible include in any written contract, statements that the Qube Group:

-- is committed to complying with all laws of each jurisdiction in which it conducts business, including all laws relating to bribery and corruption; and - expects all parties with whom it conducts business to have the same commitment.
+- is committed to complying with all laws of each jurisdiction in which it conducts business, including all laws relating to bribery and corruption; - complies with the ABAC Policy and Sanctions Policy (providing summaries where feasible); and - expects all parties with whom it conducts business to have an equivalent level of commitment.

-11.3 Joint venture partners
+Joint venture partners